 "This funeral directors favorite gift ever was a leg/foot massage stool that I could use after endless hours on my feet attending to the door or embalming."-Kurt Eschbach, Funeral Director.

 What are some other great gift ideas for funeral professionals?
-Leave us a comment and share what other items you think directors would love to see under the Christmas tree this year!
+Leave us a comment and share what other items you think directors would love to receive!

 About The Author